Mikuel210/Starkit/JOURNAL.md

 **Time spent: 4h**

-## June 1: Added servo attachments
+## June 1: Adding servo attachments

 I didn't have a lot of time today but I've figured out how to attach the servos for deploying the legs.
 The servos snap into some slots and are then secured with two bolts.